 3.1 The purpose of the Code and this policy are to provide for the fair and equitable treatment of all persons involved in public procurement, to maximize the purchasing value of public monies and to provide safeguards for maintaining a procurement system of quality and integrity.

-3.2 The Town must comply with any requirement imposed by federal and state law and regulations, Town policy and the terms of federally funded grants.
-Compliance with the standards promulgated in the OMB circulars and the Code and this policy that governs procurement will ensure that procurement practices are acceptable.
+3.2 The Town must comply with any requirement imposed by federal and state law and regulations, Town policy, and the terms of federally-funded grants.
+Compliance with the standards promulgated in OMB circulars, the Code, and this policy that govern procurement will ensure that procurement practices are acceptable.

-3.3 The objective of this policy is to have the force and effect of law to implement, interpret or make policy specific as it applies to federal procurement law and the Code, and the purposes stated therein.
+3.3 The objective of this policy is to have the force and effect of law to implement, interpret, or make policy, specifically as it applies to federal procurement law and the Code, and the purposes stated therein.

 4. DEFINITIONS: